 “Vibrational healing methods represent new ways of dealing with illness.
 Practitioners of subtle-energy medicine attempt to correct dysfunction in the human organism by manipulating invisible yet integral levels of human structure and function.
 Healing at the level of human subtle-energy anatomy is predicated upon New Physics understanding that all matter is, in fact, a manifestation of energy.”
 Gerber (2001)

-This acceptance of subtle (as wells obvious) energy existence and resonance is the underpinning premise of most complementary and alternative medicine modalities (CAM), or therapies.
-Unfortunately, it is the apparent vagueness of this concept (and underpinning focus for some CAM modalities, e.g. acupuncture, homeopathy, healing) that allopathic practitioners appear to have difficulty accepting and which is, equally, conversely exploited by some who imply that they posses an (unprovable) esoteric connection to this ethereal element, purporting their experiential superiority.
+This acceptance of subtle (as well as obvious) energy existence and resonance is the underpinning premise of most complementary and alternative medicine modalities (CAM), or integrated therapies.
+Unfortunately, it is the apparent vagueness of this concept (and underpinning ‘energetic’ focus for some CAM modalities, e.g. acupuncture, homeopathy, healing) that allopathic practitioners appear to have difficulty accepting and which is, equally, conversely exploited by some who imply that they posses an (unprovable) esoteric connection to this ethereal element, purporting their experiential superiority.

 In spite of this, CAM has become increasingly popular.
-Explanation for this phenomenon is levelled at public disenchantment with allopathic drugs, their side effects and toxicity, especially when used for chronic conditions.
+Explanation for this phenomenon is levelled at public disenchantment with allopathic drugs, their side effects and toxicity, especially when used for long-term chronic conditions.
 However, this shift towards public interest might equally be explained as a spontaneous enlightened perception, that acting as a precursor, or catalyst, has naturally directed attraction towards modalities complementary to the remit of integrated holism, which embraces the spirituality of our ‘being’ with equal significance: that part of us that emanates (assuming the presence of a vibrational aura or energy field) beyond, and innately within, our physical body and mind is also an integral part of our wholeness (and seamless connectedness with our internal and external environment), therefore wellness.
 (Reports of near-death-experiences and inclination towards public acceptance of meditation and spirituality etc, might offer some supporting evidence, or explanation, of this shift of perspective and acceptance of an ‘integrated whole’).

 Reflection on the above indicates a number of reasons supporting of the need for high quality outcome measures and rigorous research to assess the value and viability of interventions and treatment packages in CAM (Long, 2002).
 Research might provide the evidence necessary to placate scepticism, eradicate naive ignorance and correctly uphold respected use and integration of CAM modalities, and philosophy, and appropriate training, within a universally accessible health care system.